and other sax shaped or double-belled trumpetsDE NL

 So, a shortage of cheap saxophones and good saxophone players triggered the design of the Jazzophon and the also sax-shaped Normaphon, invented by Richard Oskar Heber.
 Many non-standard instruments were introduced during this period.
 These included the Slide Saxophone, the Swanee-sax of 1922, the keyless Saxie of 1924, the Saxello of 1925 and the Conn-o-sax of 1928.

 Normaphons, photo copyright by Ines Ann Heber

-In an instrumentcatalog from around 1927, C.A.
-Wunderlich states:
+In an instrument catalog from around 1927, C.A.
+Wunderlich states about them: